What does critical infrastructure do?

 What sorts of methodologies are you using?

 - In the first year, we developed a methodology for industry consultation to understand current practice.
-We conducted an online survey with Arup staff, focus groups in the UK and US, and 1-to-1 consultation with senior leaders.
-We also commissioned research to clarify our understanding of critical infrastructure, infrastructure interdependencies and resilience engineering through a combination of Resilience Shift grants and Arup’s in-house research funding.
-The outputs from this research is published here.
+We conducted an online survey, focus groups in the UK and US, and 1-to-1 consultation with senior leaders.

-- We are using round-table events and a focus on resilience value to ensure that we deliver the impact and outcomes we seek.
+- We are using round-table events and a focus on resilience value to test our thinking and ensure that we deliver the impact and outcomes we seek.

 Whose work has inspired the programme?

 - We initiatially worked with Roland Kupers consultancy to explore the relationship between complexity and resilience and sustainability and resilience.